Only You (2009 TV series): Production

 Only You had its first cast look test pictorial on February 17, 2009, with Angel Locsin, Diether Ocampo and Sam Milby.
-Principal photography began on late March 2009 in Seoul, South Korea with Locsin, Ocampo and Milby alongside Iya Villania and Dimples Romana.
+Principal photography began in late March 2009 in Seoul, South Korea with Locsin, Ocampo and Milby alongside Iya Villania and Dimples Romana.
 Filming for the series concluded in the Philippines on August 14, 2009.

 Reception

 Only You debuted with a 39.2% nationwide rating based on Kantar Media/TNS National Households TV Audience Measurement.
 The finale episode registered a nationwide average of 39.8% in the TV Ratings based on Kantar Media/TNS National Households data.